resyfer/genshin-wish-simulator/README.md

 Backend API Calls :
 - `GET` `https://resyfer-genshin-wish-sim.herokuapp.com/api/v1/all` : To view all items available through Gacha
-- `GET` `https://resyfer-genshin-wish-sim.herokuapp.com/api/v1/one` : To make a 1 pull
+- `GET` `https://resyfer-genshin-wish-sim.herokuapp.com/api/v1/one/p5val/p5guar/p4val/p4guar/` : To make a 1 pull
-- `GET` `https://resyfer-genshin-wish-sim.herokuapp.com/api/v1/ten` : To make a 10 pull
+- `GET` `https://resyfer-genshin-wish-sim.herokuapp.com/api/v1/ten/p5val/p5guar/p4val/p4guar/` : To make a 10 pull

+`p5val` and `p4val` mean the pity in numbers with a range of `0-89` and `0-9` respectively.

+`p5guar` and `p4guar` mean the guarantee rateup drop in numbers being either `1` for guarateed pity, `0` otherwise.

+eg. `https://resyfer-genshin-wish-sim.herokuapp.com/api/v1/ten/85/1/5/0` means 5⭐ pity at 85 with a guaranteed rateup drop, and 4⭐ pity at 5 with no guarantee

 **NOTE**: The current rates for the characters or items are for the banner `Adrift In The Harbor`